Nicholas and Alexandra: Plot

-When World War I begins, Nicholas, refusing to heed his advisors and believing his familial connections with the royal houses of Europe will protect him, orders a full mobilization of the Imperial Russian Army on the German border.
-Germany responds by declaring war and activating a series of its alliances that escalates the war.
-A year later, with the war going badly for Russia on the Eastern Front, Alexandra persuades Nicholas to take personal command of the troops; he leaves for the front, taking over from the experienced but weary Grand Duke Nicholas.
+After the assassination of Franz Ferdinand, Nicholas orders a mobilization of the Imperial Russian Army on the European border aimed at Austria-Hungary during the July Crisis.
+Germany responds by declaring war.
+Later, with the war going badly for Russia on the Eastern Front, Alexandra persuades Nicholas to take personal command of the troops; he leaves for the front, relieving the weary but experienced Grand Duke Nicholas.